 I don’t usually talk about my personal beliefs in public.
-In this blog post, I decided to make an exception.
+In this Vipassana retreat review, I decided to make an exception.
 After all, people with different beliefs may have very different meditation retreat experiences.
 My own background clearly influenced my Vipassana experience.

 I started practicing meditation through a very scientific path.
-I have a Bachelor’s Degree in Psychology, and I first encountered meditation during my studies.
-My university does a lot of research on mindfulness, which I’d define as a scientific application of meditation practice.
+I have a Master’s Degree in Psychology, and I first encountered meditation during my studies.
+My university did a lot of research on mindfulness, which I’d define as a scientific application of meditation practice.